 I'm a thorough, flexible and reliable freelance copyeditor and proofreader of fiction and board games for independent and self-publishing authors, publishers and designers.

 I proofread any genre of fiction.
 For copyediting, it helps if I’m familiar with the genre.
-My personal interest is in historical, fantasy, speculative, crime, literary and contemporary fiction.
+My personal interest is in historical, fantasy, speculative, crime, mystery, literary and contemporary fiction.
 I have worked on books in the following genres for self-publishing authors or authors who are looking for agents/publishers:

 - Historical fiction: adventure, romance, crime/thriller, alternate history, dual timeline